sagedemage/Arch-Linux-Installation-Guide/README.md

 Note: You have to chroot into the your arch linux root directory to install these packages.

-## If you need help getting internet connection for wireless connectivety
+## If you need help getting internet connection for wifi
 Check this page for help with that: [iwd](https://wiki.archlinux.org/index.php/Iwd)

 ## Choose the grub bootloader